yesbabylon/b2/README_API.md

 # API documentation

-The b2 host's api allows manage the host and its instances.
+The b2 host's api allows to manage the host and its instances.

 ## Host